nielsdehaan1977/Fintech_Module6/README.md

 To use the San Francisco housing jupyter lab notebook, simply clone the full repository and open the **san_francisco_housing.ipynb** file in Jupyter Lab.

-The tool will go through all the steps of financial planning:
+The tool will go through the following steps:

 ### Analyse city/area data
 * Evaluate the sqft price for renting and buying in a city/area.